abdelom/blockbuster_plot/README.md

 ## Overview

 Past Finder is a software tool designed to infer past population size changes based on Site Frequency Spectrum (SFS) data.
-It combines a C program (`past_finder_main.c`) that processes the SFS and a Python script that visualizes and analyzes the results.
+It combines a C program (`blockbuster_main.c`) that processes the SFS and a Python script that visualizes and analyzes the results.

 ## Requirements